-When the weather begins to warm up, out thoughts quickly turn to outside hobbies and activities.
-Unfortunately, some of these fun warm weather activities can turn dangerous if certain precautions are not adhered to.
-Hiking, swimming and even jogging can cause serious personal injury if not performed safely.
+When the weather begins to warm up, our thoughts quickly turn to outside hobbies and activities.
+Unfortunately, some of these fun warm-weather activities can turn dangerous if certain precautions are not adhered to.
+Hiking, swimming, and even jogging can cause serious personal injury if not performed safely.

 Today we are going to talk about bicycle safety.
 A lot of people bring their bikes out of storage at the first sign of warm weather or melting snow.
 While biking can be a fun and healthy way to spend a relaxing Connecticut summer day, it should always be safety first before heading out.

 The first thing every biker should pick up is a regulation helmet.
 There are several types of helmets on the market, but not all of them are created equal.
 Be sure your helmet has passed strict safety tests and meet all state and federal requirements.
 Failure to wear a helmet or buying one that has not been fully regulated can lead to head trauma, mental disability, concussion and even death.